How to Make a Pretty Brooch Pin Bracelet

 Three finished brooch pin bracelets shown on a wood background.

-When buying pins, take note of the orientation of the pin on the back (vertical or horizontal) and how it will clasp onto your bracelet.
+When buying pins, take note of the orientation of the pin on the back (vertical vs. horizontal) and how it will clasp onto your bracelet.

 If you do head to a thrift store, keep an eye out for beads while you’re there.
 Sometimes you can find inexpensive strands of vintage pearls or bags of loose beads that you can repurpose!